ikramulmolla/LocationTracker/README.md

 # LocationTracker

-It helps to find the exact location of a user (with their consent) by sending a link.
+It helps to find the exact location of a user (with their consent) by sending a link using python.

 **Author:** WEBXPLOIT